senna1128/senna1128.github.io/content/service/referee.md

  css_class = ""
 +++

-I have served as a referee for several prestigious journals in the fields of mathematics and statistics, including:
+I have served as a referee for several prestigious journals in the fields of mathematics, statistics, and optimization, including:

+- Journal of Machine Learning Research
-- Journal of Computational and Graphical Statistics
+- IMA Journal of Numerical Analysis
+- Mathematics of Operations Research
 - Mathematical Programming
+- SIAM Journal on Scientific Computing
 - SIAM Journal on Optimization
-- Mathematics of Operations Research
-- IMA Journal of Numerical Analysis
-- Journal of Machine Learning Research
+- Journal of Computational and Graphical Statistics
 - Electronic Journal of Statistics
 - Statistics & Probability Letters